EdNawrocki/CS163-Projects-2024Fall/_posts/2024-12-13-team32-facial-recognition.md

 1. Proposal networks (P-Nets): performs preliminary facial detection by proposing bounding boxes that contain potential face candidates
 2. Refine networks (R-Nets): improves detection by eliminating false positive proposals and refining the locations and dimensions of the remaining boxes
-3. Output network: detects facial landmark locations and outputs the final bounding box(es)
+3. Output network (O-Nets): detects facial landmark locations and outputs the final bounding box(es)

 Their method of choice attacks the first stage of this process, as it presents an opportunity to minimize the most computation costs.
 By placing grayscale-patterned patches (a common physical domain attack method) onto the cheek areas of face images and using various transformation techniques to ensure robustness, their model has displayed success in preventing the recognition of faces.